-Jason Harris will begin his fourth season at UMass Boston in 2018-19.
+Jason Harris will start his fifth season at UMass Boston in 2018-19.

 During his first year on the harbor campus Harris helped to transform the look of the Beacons.
 In his first game at UMass Boston, he led his Beacons to a 72-61 win over cross-town rival Suffolk University.
 Harris' Beacons would then collect back-to-back wins first knocking off Fitchburg State University, before taking down Vermont Tech.
 He would then pick-up a huge win over Keene State College in December.
 Perhaps the biggest win of Harris' first season came when senior Quadry Allen put-in a last second lay-up to lead the Beacons to a 64-63 win over, Harris' alma mater Rhode Island College.
 Harris would also see sophomore standout Maurice Magras earn Little East Conference All-Rookie Team honors to close out his inaugural season at UMB.